 The Left Banke “There’s Gonna Be A Storm”

-Only a country-rocker falls flat on a completely solid album that many people call “baroque pop.”
-The way I see it, She May Call You Up Tonite is everything power pop can be.
-If they had released 1 or 2 other great albums people would be referring to the Left Banke as the American Zombies.
+Only a country-rocker falls flat on a completely solid album that many people call baroque pop.
 Their second album Too, is respectable but lacks the fire of the debut and does not benefit from Michael Brown’s absence.
 Essential stuff!!

-For the complete recordings of the Left Banke in one package, essential is half the word.
+For the complete recordings of the Left Banke in one package, get this.

 “I’ve Got Something On My Mind”